A diagram showing four mobile phone screens and one tablet with content.

 • What positive emotions or experiences does your app evoke?

-A strong emotional connection can transform casual users into loyal advocates.
-A well-articulated value proposition and emotional resonance ensure your app meets functional needs and enriches users' lives.
+A strong emotional connection can transform casual users into loyal advocates who come back for more and tell others about it.
+A well-articulated value proposition and emotional resonance will make sure that your app meets functional needs and enriches users' lives.

 Innovate Your Design Approach

-With many products on the market, it requires innovation and a unique touch to stand out.
+With many products on the market, it calls for innovation and a unique touch to truly stand out.

-When you look at competitors, it’s important not to mimic designs from your research.
-Sometimes, they might not use the best practices.
-Let their work inspire you and adapt these ideas to fit your brand and user needs.
+When you look at competitors, it’s vital not to mimic designs from your research.
+Sometimes, they mightn’t use the best practices.
+Just let their work inspire you and adapt these ideas to fit your brand and user needs.

-Your design should show who you are.
-You have many ways to make your mobile UX stand out, including:
+Your design should show who you really are.
+You’ve got many ways to make your mobile UX stand out, including:

 • Innovative features: Introduce functionalities that add value to the user's experience.
 For example, you can make daily tasks easier or more enjoyable.